Something very nice, and positive, about the land area called Sweden,

 In other words, the outcome of a trial is always based on a decision that has a political component to it.

-'Juror' = Nämndeman
+English/Swedish: Juror = Nämndeman

 A network started by Anne Ramberg in 2006.
 At the time, Anne Ramberg was presiding over the Swedish BAR Association.

-The Hilda & Rubin network consist of lawyers, judges, police and state administrators (public servants).
+The Hilda & Rubin network consist of lawyers, judges, police and state administrators ("public servants").

 One of the requirements a person must meet in order to join, is sharing the network's values.